InterviewsPilot

 How Do You Sell Yourself During an Interview: A Pragmatic Playbook

 Selling yourself in a job interview is the critical act of translating your experience and potential into undeniable value for the hiring manager.
 It's not about empty promotion; it's a structured, evidence-based conversation designed to prove you are the solution to their problem.
-This guide moves beyond vague tips to provide a tactical playbook with frameworks, scripts, and preparation strategies you can implement immediately.
-How To Sell Yourself in an Interview in 4 Steps (Plus Tips) - Indeed
+For a neutral preparation baseline, CareerOneStop's interview tips reinforce the same focus on preparation, examples, and clear communication.

 Answer-First Summary